 “Taken together, the results of studies looking at the role of sleep in hormonal, immunological and memory functions suggest that if you do not get enough sleep, you could—besides being very tired—wind up sick, overweight, forgetful and very blue,” says Dr. Robert Stickgold, PhD., at the Harvard Medical School and a sleep researcher focusing on the relationship between sleep and learning.

 We now know, sleep doesn’t just have a one purpose.
 Instead, it appears to be needed for a many of our biological processes to work at their best and slow our biological aging—from our immune system, to hormonal balance, our emotional and psychiatric health, our learning and memory, to the clearance of toxins from the brain.

 Just one night of complete, or even partial, sleep loss can interfere with all kinds of bodily functions, such as hormonal activity and our immune protection against infections.
-Reduced sleep seems to lead to increased weight gain—a theory now supported by at least fifty studies; studies which point to a fifty percent increase in obesity among those studied getting fewer than six hours of sleep.
+Reduced sleep seems to lead to increased weight gain—a theory now supported by at least 50 studies; studies which point to a 50% increase in obesity among those studied getting fewer than six hours of sleep.
 Research also shows an association between sleep restriction and the development of type 2 diabetes.

 Adding to the huge effects restricted sleep has on immune and hormonal function, its greatest impact probably occurs in the brain.
 It seems that when we are sleep deprived, our brain remembers negative words and experiences twice as much as positive words and experiences.
 Just another reason to get our zzz’s so that we can see the glass as always at least half-full.